Harden Askenasy: Professional career

-Dr. Askenasy arrived in Israel two years after the departure of the only neurosurgeon at the time, Dr. Henry Wigderson (Montefiore Medical Center, New York).
-He was heavily recruited at Beilinson Hospital by Dr. Chaim Sheba.
-Soon after arriving in Palestine, he accepted the offer to work at the hospital on March 24, 1948.
-For the next 27 years, he would work as a neurosurgeon under the Kupat Holim Clalit health service organization, providing the best modern neurosurgery and all of its sub-specialties relating to brain and spinal cord disorders.
-The treatments that he provided during the next decade increased as a result of soldiers injured in the war, civilians harmed in auto accidents, and victims injured during Arab terrorist attacks.
+Askenasy arrived two years after the departure of the only neurosurgeon in the country at the time, Dr. Henry Wigderson (Montefiore Medical Center, New York).
+He was recruited to work at Beilinson Hospital by Dr. Chaim Sheba.
+For the next 27 years, he served as a neurosurgeon for the Kupat Holim Clalit health organization, treating patients with a range of brain and spinal cord disorders.